jaganadhg/solr-ir-tutorial/README.md

 ### Prerequisites:

 - Docker & Docker Compose installed on your machine.
 - Python 3.x and required dependencies

+## Smoke Test

+A quick verification of basic Solr operations is provided in the `0-smoketest` directory.
+See [0-smoketest/notes.md](0-smoketest/notes.md) for setup and usage details.